kade-shiro/kade-shiro.github.io/projects/database.md

 records, displaying all or certain records, and exiting the application.

 This course was my introduction to the C and C++ languages and this program, being my final project, has taught me many things about object oriented programming.
-We were required to use many pointers, and linked-list methods as well as input and output functions.
+We were required to use many pointers, linked-lists, and makefiles as well as input and output functions.
 Throughtout this I learned the concept of tracing and how to debug my own code with efficiency.

-This project can be found in my repository [
+This project can be found in my repository [Bank Database](https://github.com/kade-shiro/Bank-Database).